 Garlic should be kept in a dry, dark place to discourage sprouting.
 A garlic keeper jar, with holes for ventilation, or a paper bag works well.
 Never put garlic in a plastic bag or an air-tight container, as trapped moisture will cause mold.

 At room temperature — assuming the room is relatively dry — garlic will last one or two months, if not longer.
 At cooler temperatures, down to 40° Fahrenheit, garlic will last its longest.
+Storing at a relative humidity of 60 to 70% with good airflow is ideal to prevent the accumulation of moisture.

 If you set aside your largest bulbs each year and plant the largest cloves, you can repeat the cycle indefinitely and your garlic will continue to improve.